north-road/slyr/docs/user_guide/tools.md

 | **ESRI** .aprx | **OGC** .sld |

 Converts an ArcGIS Pro LYRX file to a OGC SLD file.
-  *N.B.
+⋅⋅⋅*N.B.
 If you have merged values in ArcGIS Pro, these will return as `ELSE`in QGIS.*

 ![ArcGIS Pro LYRX to OGC SLD](../images/lyrx-sld.png)